I went to Iran in 1971 to work on a book of the 2500th celebration of the formation of the Persian Empire.

 It was instant culture shock.
 I had never experienced heat(like this) before.
 On a less that 110°F day I saw a security guy sitting at his desk with a heater to mitigate the cold.

 Security was unbelievably tight.
 Everybody had to wear photo ID.
 That included people like Haile Selassie and Ferdinand Marcos.
 You get the idea.
 People with machine guns were every few feet.
-The Shah was in power at the time and I was supposed to photography him(no photographers used the expression“shoot someone” the entire time I was there).
+The Shah was in power at the time and I was supposed to photograph him(no photographers used the expression“shoot someone” the entire time I was there).

 I passed the assignment to Burt Glinn because he was better dressed than I was and had brought a tuxedo along.
 I am always the worst dressed person in the room so they were relieved not to have me visible to VIPs.